 Outline Illustration Styles in Web Design

-An eye-catchy trend which most people love because it simply reminds them of childhood: outline drawings.
+An eye-catchy trend that most people love because it simply reminds them of childhood: outline drawings.
 Often combined with bright colors and presented as simple, minimalist illustrations, this trend easily gets under the visitor’s skin.
 It’s unique enough to be remembered.
 Yet simple enough for the visitor to instantly grasp the idea behind it.

 Pencil & Sketchy Drawings

-One of the illustration styles in web design that can be encountered more rarely across the web in comparison to the previous styles we’ve already mentioned: hand-drawn pencil illustrations.
+One of the illustration styles in web design that can be encountered more rarely across the web in comparison to the previous styles we’ve already mentioned: hand-drawn pencil illustrations, or doodle illustrations.
 An unconventional choice of a web design style, for sure.
 Still pretty unique and memorable, without a shadow of a doubt.

-The following examples show how this style can be used to convey elegance, sophistication and an overall boutiquish feeling.
+The following examples show how this style can be used to convey elegance, sophistication, and an overall boutiquish feeling.
 This style can certainly make any website design feel more artistic.
 It is often presented in B&W color scheme or muted, earthy colors to keep its elegance.
 Here come the examples.

 Watercolor Illustration Styles in Web Design

 If we had to choose the single most artistic style of all, this would be it: watercolor.
 When a website design looks like it has been turned into a canvas, you know this is true art.
-Creativity, imagination and incredible art skills flowing right from the screen.
+Creativity, imagination, and incredible art skills flowing right from the screen.

 Since imagination is the limit, there are indeed many watercolor illustration styles in web design.
 We’ve tried to capture the diversity of this beautiful artistic technique and this is why we’ve showcased different watercolor styles.
 Some are black and white, others are brightly colored but all of them are absolutely impressive.

 Well, this is it!
 We hope we’ve managed to throw some light on the diversity of illustration styles in web design.
 We’d love to see what else you would add to this collection.
-If you have any examples to throw in or you simply want to boast about your own illustrated website, go ahead and do it in the Comment’s section below.
+If you have any examples to throw in or you simply want to boast about your own illustrated website, go ahead and do it in the Comment section below.
 See ya!